John Mills Allen: Early life

-Allen was born in Tishomingo County, Mississippi on July 8, 1846.
-He attended the common schools during the Civil War, enlisted as a private in the Confederate Army, and served throughout the war.
+Allen attended common schools, enlisted as a private in the Confederate States Army during the American Civil War (1861–1865), and served throughout the war.
 Allen also attended Cumberland School of Law in Lebanon, Tennessee, and graduated from the law department of the University of Mississippi in 1870.
 Allen was admitted to the bar the same year and commenced practice in Tupelo, Mississippi.

 Allen served as district attorney for the first judicial district of Mississippi from 1875 to 1879.
+In 1880, he was elected county prosecuting attorney.